timebotdon/adb-logon/README.md

 Physical 2FA token via ADB.

 # Description
-Adb-logon is a PoC Powershell module that adds an additional layer of Desktop security by turning a USB connected Android device into a physical 2FA token.
+Adb-logon is a Powershell script that adds an additional layer of Desktop security by turning a USB connected Android device into a physical 2FA token.
 This script disables the task manager, utility manager and kills Windows Explorer when executed.
 It DOES NOT take into account personalized